My mind is too busy to meditate. What do you recommend?

 There is a lot more support for making your yoga practice your own than there was when I started practicing yoga.
 In 2005, the only real option was to attend group yoga classes in a studio.
 Now you can work with a Teacher in private sessions via Zoom or Skype, which works surprisingly well.

 There are also some great yoga classes available online.
 I don’t make global recommendations for online offerings but when I’m working with someone, I might recommend a particular class to support their practice.

 As a practitioner, I much prefer my home yoga practice—tuning into what I need in any particular moment.
-I love night-time yoga—doing a very grounding practice to breathe, stretch my thighs, open my hips, twist, lengthen, align, and relax into a meditative state before sleeping.
+I love night-time yoga—doing a very grounding practice to breathe, stretch, open my hips, twist, lengthen, align, and relax into a meditative state before sleeping.